Rookout/piper/docs/usage.md

 `onExit` can overwrite the default `onExit` configuration from `piper-workflows-config` by reference existing DAG tasks as [exit.yaml](../examples/.workflows/exit.yaml).

+`config` field used for workflow configuration selection. the default value is `default` configuration.

 ###  main.yaml or others

 This [file](../examples/.workflows/main.yaml) can be named as you wish and will be referenced in `triggers.yaml` file.
 It will define an entrypoint DAG that the Workflow will execute.